DaNeich/ByBitTrader/README.md

 # ByBitTrader
 # FOLLOWED TUTORIAL: https://www.codearmo.com/python-tutorial/bybit-intro

-*) DO NOT RUN ANY PLACE ORDER, DO NOT RUN ANY ORDER FILE OR METHOD FROM ORDERS.
-Unless you are sure that you want to post the order.
+*) DO NOT RUN ANY PLACE ORDER, DO NOT RUN ANY METHOD FROM ORDERS.py.
+Unless you are sure that you want to post/place the order.
+YOU CAN RUN ANY OTHER METHOD FROM ANYOTHER FILE.

 1) Install Python 3.11.9 or a newer version
 2) When you are installing choose to add PATH variable to python, tick the all options.